 As an air-mass is heated by insolation, (A fancy word to describe the solar radiation) air at the surface heats and rises.
 These rising pockets of air can cause sudden changes in aircraft position, which is felt through the sensation of turbulence.

-Shear turbulence is a result of adjacent air-masses with differing winds over a horizontal or vertical distance.
+Shear turbulence is a result of adjacent air masses with differing winds over a horizontal or vertical distance.
 To remember this type of turbulence, think of garden shears.
 There are two different surfaces that meet when the garden shears are in motion.
-In shear turbulence where two air-masses meet, there will be intermixing of the two and eddy currents will form.
+In shear turbulence where two air masses meet, there will be intermixing of the two, and eddy currents will form.
 The eddies will cause erratic changes in aircraft motion that will be perceptible from within the aircraft.
 This type of turbulence is common with frontal weather, jet-stream boundaries, and thunderstorms.

 Turbulence can be very difficult to forecast and thus predict in aircraft operations, especially when it is turbulence of the clear air variety.
 Clear Air Turbulence (CAT) is turbulence that has no visible evidence of its existence.
-Because of the fickle nature of the atmosphere, the pilots can be as surprised as the passengers with a close encounter of the severe turbulence kind.
+Because of the fickle nature of the atmosphere, the pilots can be as surprised as the passengers with a close encounter of severe turbulence.
 For this reason, heed crew member admonitions to keep your seat belts fastened when seated.